Summary: In this blog, we’ll see the methods to fix windows update error 0x8024002e which may occur when you “check for Windows updates”.

 Step 1.
 Type Control Panel on the search box at the bottom-left corner of the screen

 Step 2.
-Click “Control Panel” app that populates
+Click the “Control Panel” app that populates

 Step 3.
 Select “Recovery”